-If you live in Riverside or the surrounding area in CA, then you have picked the perfect site to find a veterinarian.
-Dr. Michael Andrews is a licensed veterinarian, treating all types of pets and animals.
+If you live in Riverside or the surrounding areas in Inland Southern California, then you have picked the perfect site to find a veterinarian.
+At the Woodcrest Veterinary Clinic, Drs.
+Michael Andrews, Melanie Verreault and Kristin Rogowicz are experienced in caring for dogs and cats.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 Woodcrest Veterinary Clinic is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-Michael Andrews is experienced in all types of conditions and treatments.
-Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Riverside veterinarian.
+We have a full laboratory, digital X-ray and ultrasound as diagnostic tools.Each of our doctors are experienced in all types of conditions and treatments.
+Beyond our best pet care, we try and make our clinic comfortable for both pets and their families.

 We have a number of resources for you to learn about how to take better care of your pets.
-Browse around and look at our articles and pet videos.
+Browse around and look at our articles and photos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call 951-780-3250 or email us and we'll promptly get back to you.
-Our Riverside veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
-You can also subscribe to our newsletter which is created especially for Riverside pet owners.
-In between your veterinary visits, your pet will benefit from you reading these free informative articles.
+Our Riverside Veterinary office is very easy to get to, and you can find directions on our Contact Us page.
+Please feel free to call with any questions.

 Riverside, CA 92508